COLIN STEWART ROBERTSON

 · Each party or their representative will then deliver a brief opening statement, including what they would like to achieve in the day.

-· Depending on each mediation, the Mediator may then retire each party and their representatives to their own dedicated room.
+· Depending on each individual mediation, the Mediator may then retire each party and their representatives to their own dedicated breakout room whether online or f2f.

 · A lunch break will be factored into the day’s proceedings.